simple-icons/simple-icons/README.md

 #### TypeScript Usage

-Type definitions are now bundled with the package.
+Type definitions are bundled with the package.

 ### PHP Usage